anjobarros/lc-button-support/readme.txt

 1. In the editor, insert “LC Button”.
 2. Enter the button text and URL.
 3. In the sidebar:
-   * Styles: choose Style 1, 2, or 3.
-Your choice persists on save.
+   - Styles: choose Style 1, 2, or 3 (persists on save)
-   * Size: Small, Medium, Large.
+   - Size: Small, Medium, Large
-   * Full width: make the button span its container.
+   - Full width: make the button span its container
-   * Outline style: toggle between outline and solid.
+   - Outline style: toggle between outline and solid
-   * Link options: New tab, rel=nofollow, rel=sponsored.
+   - Link options: New tab, rel=nofollow, rel=sponsored

 Tips:

-* Style 1 is the default and is applied even if WordPress doesn’t add a style class.
+* Style 1 is the default and applied even if WordPress doesn’t add a style class
-* Changing the Style preset updates the saved markup so the frontend always matches the editor.
+* The chosen Style adds a class to the wrapper (e.g. `lc-button--style-2`) so the frontend always matches the editor

+== Blocks ==

+=== limecuda/button ===
+LC Button provides a consistent, theme-agnostic call‑to‑action with size, outline, and style presets.

 == Development ==